 6. if the MSCCK and the MSCCK-ID associated with the MBMS bearer were received from the participating MCPTT function using SIP signalling according to 3GPP TS 24.379 [2]:

 A) shall decrypt MBMS subchannel control messages specified in subclause 8.4 received over the general purpose MBMS subchannel of the MBMS bearer according to IETF RFC 3711 [16] and 3GPP TS 33.179 [14] using SRTP-MK, SRTP-MS and SRTP-MKI generated using the MSCCK and MSCCK-ID associated with the MBMS bearer as specified in subclause 13.2.

+7. if the MuSiK and the MuSiK-ID associated with the MBMS bearer were received from the participating MCPTT function using SIP signalling according to 3GPP TS 24.379 [2]:

+A) may decrypt floor control, media signalling or MBMS subchannel control messages specified in subclause 8.4 received over the MBMS bearer according to IETF RFC 3711 [16] and 3GPP TS 33.179 [14] using SRTP-MK, SRTP-MS and SRTP-MKI generated using the MuSiK and MuSiK-ID associated with the MBMS bearer as specified in subclause 13.2.

 ***** First change *****